ryersonlibrary/rula_wordpress_theme/README.md

 # rula_wordpress_theme

-This theme is still in development, and is intended to be forked or have a child theme developed for each web property.
+This theme is intended to be used as is or have a child theme developed to implement specific features.

 All rights reserved.
 Copyright [Ryerson Library](http://ryerson.ca) excepting images obviously take from other sites, such as Facebook and Twitter.